pgatti86/smart-epd/README.md

 ## Reset

 You can reset the device pressing and holding the right module button for at least 3 seconds.
+After reset the device will return in enrollment mode.

 ## How connect eink display